Welcome to the Student Transportation of Eastern Ontario

 Transport Canada research shows that the occupants of school buses are 16 times less likely to be injured in road collisions than the occupants of any other vehicle.

+Amber flashing lights indicate the bus is stopping to pick up children.
 Red flashing lights and a stop arm halt traffic in both direction when children are boarding or leaving a school bus.

 Children sit in specially designed, thickly padded seats that cushion them in event of a collision.